Early bird registration is open and closes May 2025. Register now

 Please follow the below checklist to ensure you are ready for your presentation!

-• Make sure you have loaded your presentation in the speakers preparation room
+• Make sure you have loaded your presentation in the speaker preparation room

 • Be in your assigned session room at least 20 minutes prior to your session commencing